MariusEvans/Auswendig/README.md

 ![GitHub Platform](https://img.shields.io/badge/platform-windows-blue.svg?style=flat-square)

 # Auswendig
-Licence: Copyright (C) April 2020, Marius Evans, All Rights Reserved.<br />
-AuswendigLite has been released, download the .zip file on the releases tab. <br />
-A new version Auswendig (GUI) will be released soon.

-## Introduction
-Auswendig is flexible memorisation software written in Java.
-It is inspired by Quizlet and Anki.
+Auswendig is flexible flashcard software written in Java, it is similar to Quizlet and Anki.
+You can go to the releases tab now and download either a lite (command-line) or GUI version of Auwendig.
 Auswendig offers multiple activities for a deck of flashcards:
 1. Study regular cards (either shuffled, reversed, or normal order)<br/>
 2. Star important cards and study them only (either shuffled, reversed order, or normal order)<br/>